Fix Your Sagging Mattress Fast

 - Your mattress is over 10 years old and uncomfortable

-If you have decided you need a new mattress, check out our list of the Best Bed-In-A-Box Mattresses available online.
+You can learn more about how often you should replace your mattress in our guide.
+If you have decided you need a new mattress, check out our list of the Best Bed-In-A-Box Mattresses available online and be sure to dispose of your old mattress properly.

 Best Mattress That Won’t Sag

 In our experience (and we’ve tested well over 100 beds in all categories), hybrid and coil mattresses are the sturdiest beds and tend to hold up better over time, meaning less sagging or permanent indentations.
+Hybrid and coil options are especially great for heavyweight individuals who need more support to prevent sagging.
 One mattress that is particularly noteworthy is the Saatva mattress.
 This mattress actually uses dual layers of coils believe it or not.
-It has a innerspring support system on the bottom and individually wrapped coils in the middle for maximum support.
+It has an innerspring support system on the bottom and individually wrapped coils in the middle for maximum support.

 If you’re looking for an extra durable mattress, Saatva is definitely a good option.
 Alternatively, you might also want to check out our list of Best Hybrid Mattresses for some other options that won’t sag on you.